esl/MongooseIM/doc/authentication-methods/client-certificate.md

 ### Configure MongooseIM

 See examples before this section.
-Configuration without `odbc` and `cyrsasl_scram` is sufficient.
+We recommend the first snippet for sake of simplicity.

 You don't need to pre-create user account in order to log in with certificate.